JafarAkhondali/Forkk-docpad-forkk.net-securityfix-243498/src/documents/posts/in-defense-of-haskell.html.md

 variable other than its arguments.

-The concept of "no side effects" sounds silly at first, but when you consider functions mathematically, it makes complete sense.
+The concept of "no side effects" sounds silly at first, but when you consider functions mathematically, it makes sense.
 Mathematical functions don't touch outside values.
-In fact, all a function is is something that takes an input and produces a result based on the input.
+In fact, a function is just something that takes an input and produces a result based on the input.
 When you consider functions this way, suddenly, it makes sense.
 Functions *shouldn't* be able to take any outside input at all.

 In an imperative language, this concept would make no sense whatsoever.
 Why would you not allow my function, which needs to be able to *do something* to access things outside of what I've given it?
-In the beautiful mathematical world of Haskell, though, it seems obvious that expressions shouldn't do anything outside of giving some result value.
+In the mathematical world of Haskell, though, it seems obvious that expressions shouldn't do anything outside of giving some result value based on their input.

-Speaking of result values, there's another thing that seems to confuse people sometimes.
-In Haskell, every single function will *always* return some value.
+Speaking of result values, another thing that seems to confuse people is the fact that, in Haskell, every single function will *always* return some value.
 Once again, this would seem odd in the imperative programming world.
 What about functions that print things to the terminal?
 What do they return?
 This seems like an arbitrary restriction.